-Nintendo Switch Stock UK: Where can I buy one?
+Nintendo Switch Stock UK: Where can you buy one?

 Amazon – Extremely limited stock

 The Nintendo Switch is still available on Amazon, but only in Neon Red/Neon Blue.
-Worse still, there are only six left at the time of writing – so they may all be gone by the time you read this.
+Worse still, there are only four left at the time of writing – so they may all be gone by the time you read this.

 If you want a grey version, Amazon won’t have fresh stock until Mach 6.

-Note: Update: Amazon now has just four units left of the Nintendo Switch (Neon Red/Neon Blue), so if you want one, you better act quickly!